ledger-direct/ledger-direct-woocommerce/README.md

 ## Install & setup instructions

-### 1. Install the plugin
+### 1. Install the plugin from WordPress.org
-- Download the plugin from the [WordPress Plugin Store](https://wordpress.org/plugins/ledger-direct/) or the [GitHub releases page](https://github.com/ledger-direct/ledger-direct-woocommerce).
+- Download the plugin from the [WordPress Plugin Store](https://wordpress.org/plugins/ledger-direct/)
-- Upload the plugin to your WordPress installation:
+- Copy the contents of the ZIP file to the `/wp-content/plugins` directory of your WordPress installation.
-  - Go to your WordPress admin panel
-  - Navigate to "Plugins" > "Add New"
-  - Click on "Upload Plugin"
-  - Select the downloaded ZIP file and click "Install Now"
-  - Activate the plugin after installation
 - Alternatively, you can install the plugin directly from the WordPress Plugin Store by searching for "LedgerDirect" in the "Add New" plugins section.
+- Activate the plugin through the 'Plugins' menu in WordPress admin.

+### Manual installation
+- Clone the [GitHub repo](https://github.com/ledger-direct/ledger-direct-woocommerce) to the `/wp-content/plugins` directory of your WordPress installation.
+- Activate the plugin through the 'Plugins' menu in WordPress admin.

 ### 2. Configure the plugin
 - Go to "WooCommerce" > "Settings" > "Payments"